Dreepye/StarNubMain/Server/README.md

 			*- Block repeat messages or messages that are almost the same *- Word filter
 			- Spam reply message
-		- Server name and starbounddata.packets.chat - color options
+		- Server NAME and starbounddata.packets.chat - color options
-		- Global name and starbounddata.packets.chat - color option
+		- Global NAME and starbounddata.packets.chat - color option
 		*- Player prefix and suffix selectable by the player based on groups and achievements they have
 		- Customizable tage start and end example..."[", "]".
 		- Chat Rooms: